PassbirdCo/MetaKeepCodeSamples/polygon-id/README.md

 ### 3. Start the wallet application

 Now start the wallet application.
-Navigate to the `polygon-id/wallet` directory and run the following command:
+Navigate to the `polygon-id/wallet` directory and update the `APP_ID` in the `.env` file with the `APP_ID` of your MetaKeep Cryptography BabyJubJub app.

+Then, run the following commands:

 ```sh
 npm install